The Fourth Council

 Location: Aluvihare, Sri Lanka - Map Location

-Brief Account: It is said that following a year of famine due to poor harvests, many monks whose memories stored the full Pali Cannon had passed away.
+Brief Account: It is said that following a year of famine due to poor harvests, many monks whose memories stored the full Pali Canon had passed away.
 Fearing that this treasury of teachings could be lost if left as only an oral tradition, hundreds of Theravada monks convened in Sri Lanka's Aluvihare Rock Temple to commit these teachings to writing.
-The process took roughly three years to complete, and the result was a vast collection of inscribed palm leaves compromising the entire Pali Cannon.
+The process took roughly three years to complete, and the result was a vast collection of inscribed palm leaves compromising the entire Pali Canon.

 Sarvastivada Fourth Council